pivlab/onboarding/onboarding.md

-# Pividori Laboratory Onboarding Information
+# Pividori Laboratory onboarding information

-# Mission Statement
+# Mission statement

 Our lab is dedicated to advancing precision medicine through novel machine-learning methods.
 Our primary focus is on developing novel algorithms and tools that integrate genetic studies with multi-omics data to unravel the complex interplay between genetics and disease.